-The middle and lower Brazos River remains a valuable natural resource for the State of Texas, but these transformations have had a cumulative impact on fish and wildlife dependant on the river.
+The middle and lower Brazos River is one of the largest, relatively intact floodplain rivers in North America and remains a valuable natural resource for the State of Texas.
+Nevertheless, transformations within the basin have had a cumulative impact on fish and wildlife dependant on the river.
 For example, notable changes in fish (Bonner and Runyan 2007) and mussel (Karatayev and Burlakova 2008) assemblages have been documented.
 Understanding the flow needs of ecosystems dependant on the river provides the rationale behind the Texas Instream Flow Study (TIFP) of the middle and lower Brazos River.